-- Fall Intake: (6 credits/trimester) x (2 sections/trimester) x (3 trimesters) = 36 credits/year - Spring Intake: (6 credits/trimester) x (1 section/trimester) x (2 trimesters) = 12 credits/year - Total credits taught per year = 48 credits/year - Faculty salaries based on MUIH's starting mid-point adjunct per credit compensation rate. - There are no benefits paid to adjunct faculty. - Direct administrative staff are projected to spend 70% of their time dedicated to this program.
-The salary and benefits reflect prorated annual amounts. - Direct support staff are projected to spend 40% of their time dedicated to this program.
-The salary and benefits reflect prorated annual amounts. - There are no new library expenditures planned to support the program, as existing herbal medicine resources are already available. - There are no new or renovated equipment or space expenditures associated with this program. - Other expenses include: - New course development: \$1,500 in Year 1, \$3,000 in Year 2 - Course revision: \$3,000 in Year 2 - Academic Program Review: \$1,000 in Year 5 - Marketing: \$5,000 per year, for all five years - Overhead: 25% on all direct expenses
+- Faculty will teach 6 credits per trimester, and 18 credits per year, based on the program design. - Faculty salaries are based on MUIH's starting mid-point adjunct per credit compensation rate. - There are no benefits paid to adjunct faculty. - Direct administrative staff are projected to spend 7% of their time dedicated to this program.
+The salary and benefits reflect prorated annual amounts. - Direct support staff are projected to spend 7% of their time dedicated to this program.
+The salary and benefits reflect prorated annual amounts. - There are no new library expenditures planned to support the program, as existing herbal medicine resources are already available. - There are no new or renovated equipment or space expenditures associated with this program. - Other expenses include: - New course development: \$3,000 in Year 2 - Course revision: \$1,500 in Year 1, \$4,500 in Year 2 - Academic Program Review: \$1,000 in Year 5 - Marketing: \$5,000 per year, for all five years - Overhead: 25% on all direct expenses